codex-storage/codex-research/design/marketplace.md

 host.
 Hosts that fill a slot are required to submit frequent proofs of storage.

 When a certain number of proofs is missed, the slot is considered empty again.
-The collateral associated with the slot is used to pay a fee to the node that indicated that proofs were missing.
-The rest of the slot collateral is reserved for repairs.
+The collateral associated with the slot is mostly burned.
+Some of it is used to pay a fee to the node that indicated that proofs were missing, and some of it is reserved for repairs.
 An empty slot can be filled again once another host submits a correct proof together with collateral.
 Payouts for the time interval that a slot is empty are burned.

 Payouts for all hosts are accumulated in the contract and payed out at contract end.
 This is to ensure that the incentive posed by the collateral is not